Van Cortlandt Upper Manor House: Revolutionary War

-During the American Revolutionary War, the house served as headquarters for General George Washington from November 10 to 12, 1776; November 28 to 30, 1779; and June 25 to July 2, 1781.
+During the American Revolutionary War, the house served as a refuge for the Van Cortlandt family, whose main Van Cortlandt Manor house was threatened, and later ransacked, by the British army.
+It also served as headquarters for General George Washington from November 10 to 12, 1776; November 28 to 30, 1779; and June 25 to July 2, 1781.

 It was added to the National Register of Historic Places in 1981.